dabasishJoy/learn-typescript/README.md

 3: create a launch.json file from debug section
 4: Add ""preLaunchTask": "tsc: build - tsconfig.json" this configuration to tell the compiler to build on that json file
 5: then run debug

+AnyType:
+If we declare a varible without type specified durig declaration, by default it will be as "any" type which is actually not the goal of TS, becaise JS has this feature by default. so it is good practice to avoid the "any" type in TS. which is known as "inferring type"